 If you want to see the eyes of a person working at SEO agencies light up, you have to say one term to them.
 Pay Per Click Marketing.
 If you don’t work there, however, you might be wondering what the term is all about.
 Pay-per-click (PPC) marketing has been around almost since the dawn of the internet age.
 Its basic premise is that companies or individuals purchase advertisements from search engines.
 These ads are prominently placed in the list of results when someone searches for certain keywords.
 The company or individual pays the search engine every time a visitor clicks its advertisement.

 PPC traditionally targeted internet users in general, but technology has evolved to allow companies to pay for ads that tie into an individual’s known interests and prior searches.
 Businesses can even target a person based on his or her email or phone number.
 As PPC has become more focused, its results have improved further.
 Following this trend, identity-based PPC marketing—a recent innovation—will allow for more focused targeting than ever before.
 As per Branding Companies, we are moving into a world of customized marketing.
 In such a world, it is this information that will help companies target their customer in a one-on-one basis.

 Explaining Traditional PPC

 PPC marketing campaigns consistently remain one of the most popular digital marketing strategies, as they generate a high amount of traffic.
+However, digital marketing companies will tell you that there is one hiccup along this road.
 Companies can’t rely solely on PPC campaigns for their marketing, but it can fill several roles: